Skip to main content

 What This Means for Contractors

 • Where to canvass.
-Zip codes with high permit density are neighborhoods where homeowners are already in buying mode.
+Zip codes with high filing density are neighborhoods where homeowners are already in buying mode.
 Focus door-knocking and direct mail on those areas.
-County clerk portals (Tarrant, Dallas, Collin, Denton) publish these records.
+County clerk portals (Tarrant, Dallas, Collin, Denton) publish these filings.

 • When to staff up.
-Permit spikes precede actual job starts by 2–6 weeks (Conveyra analysis).
-If January permits are up 18%, expect a busy March and April.
+Filing spikes precede actual job starts by 2–6 weeks (Conveyra analysis).
+If January filings are up 18%, expect a busy March and April.

-At Conveyra, we monitor permit filings across all DFW counties in near-real-time.
-When a roofing permit is filed, we cross-reference it with storm event data, public property records, and homeowner contact information to identify high-intent leads.
+At Conveyra, we monitor county filings across all DFW counties in near-real-time.
+When a roofing filing is recorded, we cross-reference it with storm event data, property records, and homeowner contact information to identify high-intent leads.

 The result: contractors receive exclusive leads for homeowners who have already committed to a roofing project — not cold prospects who might be interested someday.